ZhaoZeyu1995/openfst-python-documentation/docs/source/lab2.rst

 Weighted FST
 ***********

-Now, let's create an FST object with :python:`Weight`.
+For the purposes of these labs, you can think of the weights on the arcs of your FSTs as being equivalent to negative log probabilities.
+That is, *w = -log p*.
+We'll use the "log semi-ring", which (roughly) means that summing weights is equivalent to multiplying probabilities.
+Let's create an FST object with :python:`Weight`.

 .. autoclass:: openfst_python.pywrapfst.Weight
+   :members:

 >>> import openfst_python as fst
 >>> f = fst.Fst('log') # Note the string 'log'
 >>> type(f)